-where $\id$ is the unit operator in the infinite dimensional space of bosons.
-The HP boson number operator, \mbox{$\hat{n}_i =\hat{a}_i^\dagger \hat{a}_i$} whose eigenvalues and eigenstates are defined by $\hat{n}_i |n\rangle = n |n\rangle$, measures how much the localized spin deviates away from the ground state, where we assume the ferromagnetic ground state with the $z$-axis as the easy axis.
-Thus, the creation of one HP boson is equivalent to the removal of one unit of spin angular momentum from the ground state [see Fig.~\ref{fig:fig1}(c) for illustration and Sec.~\ref{sec:magnons} for details].
+where $\id$ is the unit operator in the infinite dimensional Hilbert space of bosons.
+The HP boson number operator, \mbox{$\hat{n}_i =\hat{a}_i^\dagger \hat{a}_i$} whose eigenvalues and eigenstates are defined by $\hat{n}_i |n\rangle = n |n\rangle$, measures how much the localized spin deviates away from the ground state [where the ferromagnetic ground state with the $z$-axis as the easy axis is assumed in Eq.~\eqref{eq:hp}].
+Thus, the creation of one HP boson is equivalent to {\em removing of one unit} of spin angular momentum from the ground state [see Fig.~\ref{fig:fig1}(c) for illustration and Sec.~\ref{sec:magnons} for technical details].